 - Intend to stay in their current role twice as long as their unhappy counterpart.

-That’s why high performance workplaces that are people focused and place high value on everyone getting enough sleep, exercising sufficiently, eating healthily and managing stress effectively, enjoy greater productivity and performance.
+That’s why high-performance workplaces that are people-focused and place a high value on everyone getting enough sleep, exercising sufficiently, eating healthily and managing stress effectively, enjoy greater productivity and performance.

 Bringing out your best is all about better cognitive health, which you can start to put into place right now.